Kuadrant/kuadrant-controller/doc/architecture.md

 apiVersion: networking.kuadrant.io/v1beta1
 kind: APIProduct
 metadata:
-  name: animaltoys
+  name: toystore
 spec:
   hosts:
-    - api.animaltoys.io
+    - api.toystore.io
   APIs:
     - name: dogs
       namespace: default
       prefix: /dogs
 ```

-Kuadrant will expose publickly `dogs` API with a prefix of `/dogs`.
+Kuadrant will expose the API referenced by `dogs` with a prefix of `/dogs`.
 The upstream request will not have the added prefix to match upstream API.

 ### API CRD